Head coach has successful surgery, hopes to rejoin team at national finals.

 The UNLV golf program's success is due, in great part, to the tremendous support it receives from the community and staff.
 A great majority of the support falls on the shoulders of assistant coach JC Deacon.

-Deacon is in his second season as assistant coach with the Rebels golf program, but he is no stranger to it - having been a part of it as a student-athlete from 2001-05.
+Deacon is in his fourth season as assistant coach with the Rebels golf program, but he is no stranger to it - having been a part of it as a student-athlete from 2001-05.